 CTTC was founded in 1964 and has over 1,500 members world-wide.
 Membership in CTTC is managed through one of the Club's many Chapters.

 CTTC Chapters offer monthly meetings that typically include an educational program and a chance to socialize and share information.
-Many Chapters maintain libraries with borrowing privileges.
-Chapters also hold annual shows, and sponsor field trips and symposia.
-All members receive the bi-monthly Club newsletter, the Tortuga Gazette.
+Many Chapters maintain libraries with borrowing privileges for members.
+Many Chapters also hold annual turtle and tortoise shows, sponsor field trips, and participate in community outreach activities.
+All Club members receive the bi-monthly Club newsletter, the Tortuga Gazette, as a benefit of membership in CTTC.

 Turtles in the News